 1. Espresso Chocolate Hazelnut Fudge

 There’s no need to have coffee with your fudge when you can have it in your fudge.
-This Espresso Chocolate Hazelnut Fudge is moist, gooey, and delicious.
+This Espresso Chocolate Hazelnut Fudge by Kathryn Geyer is moist, gooey, and delicious.
 The espresso makes it rich with deep flavor while the hazelnuts add a salty crunch.
 One bite of this fudge and you’ll be in chocolatey, nutty, coffee heaven.

 2. Five-Ingredient Tahini Fudge